vikrantmohite19/Data_Mining_Water_Table-Python-Package/README.md

 8. create source folder as 'src' and a file inside it as '__init__.py'
 9. run command 'pip install -r requirements.txt'. ugrade pip if required using 'python -m pip install --upgrade pip'
 10. created exception.py and logger.py
+11. Created new folder 'notebook' and copied all ipython files into the folder.
+12. Then to run ipython notebooks , had to run the command in terminal "conda install ipykernel --update-deps --force-reinstall" to install ipykernal.
+13.